SysdigDan/artifactory-sysdig-secure-plugin/admission-controller/README.md

 Sysdig Artifactory Plugin - Admission Controller Scanning Service
 ===============================

 The Sysdig Artifactory Plugin can utilise the Sysdig Admission Controller Scanning Service for local scanning.

+Note: For Artifactory Cloud this would require external access to the Admission Controller Service.

 Configuration
 -----------------
 1. Configure the Sysdig Admission Controller Scanning Service to be accessible by Artifactory
-2. Optional: Sysdig Admission Controller Articatory Credentials
+2. Optional: Sysdig Admission Controller Artifactory Credentials

 Sysdig Admission Controller Scanning Service
 -----------------